Skip to main content

 If you need to save more than one property in the attribute, activate the "Allow multiple values selection" function by checking the corresponding box.
 With this function activated, you can add multiple values to the entity attribute at once.

-To start configuring, open the editing mode of the attribute of type "Time Frames" by clicking on the edit icon ‘Settings’
+To start configuring, open the editing mode for the "Time interval" type attribute by clicking the edit icon ‘Settings’.

-On the provided calendar, select the necessary date interval.
-To create a 1-day interval, you need to double-click on the desired date.
+On the provided calendar, select the required date interval.
+To create a 1-day interval, double-click on the desired date.

 If there is no need to create multiple intervals, click "Select entire month."